zikezhang/vagrant/README.md

 - [Virtualbox][7] >= 4.3.10
 - [Vagrant][1] >= 1.4.1

-If you have issues with windows and vbguest additions, use the following versions:
+If you have issues with Windows and `vbguest` additions, use the following versions:
 - Virtualbox version 4.2.*
 - Vagrant 1.4.1